alex-florescu/CS351/README.md

   - when you reference any project/paper/etc. write a paragraph about outcomes, then compare the works in columns
   - all figures need reference
 * Do research now, as it will all probably be useful for the final report

+## Past notes
+  * start by talk about the problem that you are fixing!
+  * timetable: include breaks for exams and holidays
+  * divide objectives into: core & extra, so that your work can be considered complete if you met only the core objectives